pedroespecial101/ebay-mcp-server/README.md

 ## Adding New Functions

+This project uses a **modular tool implementation pattern** for organizing MCP tools.
+Each tool is implemented in its own file and then registered with the appropriate MCP server.

+### Modular Tool Pattern

+For complex APIs like eBay Inventory, tools are organized as follows:

+1. **Individual Tool Files**: Each MCP tool is implemented in its own file (e.g., `get_inventory_item_by_sku.py`)
+2. **Server Registration**: Tools are imported and registered in the main server file (e.g., `inventory/server.py`)
+3. **Shared Utilities**: Common functionality like authentication is handled by shared utilities (`execute_ebay_api_call`)

+### Adding a New Tool

 To add a new function to the MCP server, follow these steps:

-1. Identify the eBay API endpoint you want to expose
+1. **Identify the eBay API endpoint** you want to expose
-2. Create appropriate Pydantic models in `src/models/` for request parameters and responses
+2. **Create appropriate Pydantic models** in `src/models/` for request parameters and responses
-3. Add a new async function to `src/main_server.py` using the `@mcp.tool()` decorator
+3. **Choose the implementation approach**:
+   - For simple tools: Add directly to the main server file
+   - For complex APIs: Create a separate tool file in the appropriate subdirectory
-4. Implement the function logic using the `_execute_ebay_api_call` helper for consistent error handling
+4. **Implement the function logic** using the `execute_ebay_api_call` helper for consistent error handling
-5. Follow the existing pattern for API calls with Pydantic validation:
+5. **Follow the existing pattern** for API calls with Pydantic validation:

 ```python
 @mcp.tool()